Developer Onboarding

 2gcloud components install gke-gcloud-auth-plugin

-4brew install --cask openlens
+3brew install --cask openlens

 After installation, contact tmahesh@wealthy.in to grant you access to the clusters.

-GKE Production Cluster Setup
+GKE Cluster Setup (Production + Development)

 1. Authenticate with Google Cloud: